 Geoarbitrage is an interesting concept, often closely related to the definition of lifestyle design.
 It basically means relocating in order to take advantage of the lower costs of a city/country.

 Normal: Zurich – Ho Chi Mihn City – Zurich : € 5200 round-trip in Business Class

 Trick: Paris – Zurich – Ho Chi Mihn City – Zurich – Paris : only € 1400 round-trip in Business Class:

 Some travelers skip on the return flight the last flight (Zurich – Paris) and get out in Zurich.

-If you want to try it anyway, it is advisable to choose the longest possible transfer time, preferably overnight.
-Most fare rules allow a stopover of up to 24 hours between arrival and onward flight.
+If you want to try it, it is advisable to choose the longest possible transfer time, preferably overnight.
+Most fare rules allow a stopover of up to 23 hours between arrival and onward flight.
 Then it is usually also no problem that luggage can only be checked until the stopover.
 In the case of very short transfer times, the check-in agent will definitely check the luggage until the final destination.